orbisius/release-manager/README.md

 Also it warns you if there are any uncommited changes, the stable tag doesn't match the current version etc.
 It also checks if you have a change log for a given version and much more.
 When all conditions are met the Push Release button will appear.
+Shows the release dir in a nice textbox for easy copy/paste.

 Note: The tool is intended to be used on the local development machine that's not accessible from the internet.